 The webpage might not be compatible with one or more browser settings, which you can turn on or off as needed.
 From the menu bar in Safari, choose Safari > Settings (or Preferences).
 Then click Websites, Privacy, or Security to access these settings:

 A website can store cookies, caches, and other data on your Mac, and issues with that data can affect your use of the website.
 To prevent the website from using that data, view it in a private window.
 From the menu bar in Safari, choose File > New Private Window, or press Shift-Command-N.

 If that works, use the following steps to remove the website's data, including its caches and cookies.
 The website can then create new data as needed.
 If it's a website that you sign in to, make sure that you know your sign-in information before continuing.

-- Choose Safari > Preferences, then click Privacy.
+- Choose Safari > Settings (or Preferences), then click Privacy.

 - Click Manage Website Data.

 - Select the affected website from the list shown.

 - Open the website again in a non-private browser window.

 Install all available Apple software updates, which can include updates for Safari.